How are mortgage applications assessed?

 As discussed above, your lender will check your credit history before they decide to give you a loan.
 Most lenders use the ICB (Irish Credit Bureau) or the new Central Bank CCR (Central Credit Register), which keep files on individual borrowers.

 If you are turned down for a mortgage and you have never had problems repaying your loans, you may want to check your credit record.

 You may be refused a mortgage if:

-You have a bad credit history.
-This may cause a lender to turn down your mortgage. application, even if you can currently afford to repay a mortgage.
+- Poor credit history: If you have a poor credit history this may cause a lender to turn down your mortgage application, even if you can currently afford to repay a mortgage.
 Making sure you never miss a repayment on a loan is important for this reason.

-The house you want to buy has not been approved by a valuer this could prove to be another obstacle.
-This could happen because the valuer thinks it is overpriced.
+- Clearance: If the house you want to buy has not been approved by a valuer this could prove to be another obstacle.
+This could happen because the valuer thinks the property is overpriced.

 Preparing to apply for your mortgage?
-Make sure to check out our other mortgage guides to make sure you are totally in the know throughout the process.
-For instance; find out about The Central Bank’s lending rules here or find out about the Help to Buy incentive here.
+Make sure to check out our other mortgage guides to make sure you are totally in the know throughout the process:

 - You can find out about the Central Bank’s lending rules here.

 - Learn about the Help to Buy incentive here, which is designed to help first-time buyers get the deposit needed to buy a newly built home.